csparker/csparker.github.io/_posts/2021-11-16-Tissue-weighted-mean.markdown

 In comparison to the conventional mean, the tissue-weighted mean has correctly estimated the ground truth ROI mean.
 Using the tissue-weighted mean may be important for studies of ROIs that border CSF and in cases of neurodegenerative disease where atrophy can lead to larger ventricle volumes and more CSF contamination.

-Below is a summary of our study comparing the tissue-weighted and conventional mean in a cohort of control subjects and patients with neurodegenerative disease.
+Below is a summary of our study comparing the tissue-weighted and conventional means in a cohort of control subjects and patients with neurodegenerative disease.
 The tissue-weighted mean is used to measure the extent of bias in conventional means and its impact on group differences.

 <br/>